Skip to content

 Cost starts from $70+ (£60+ – €73+)

 It’s possible the Braun Series 5 could be a good choice for those new to shaving with an electric razor.
-It’s not the cheapest nor the least powerful, and it also does not cost an arm and a leg to see if electric shavers are suited for the person new to using them.
+It’s not the cheapest nor the least powerful, and it also does not cost an arm or a leg to see if electric shavers are suited for the person new to using them.

 Braun series 5 unboxed